Columbia VA Health Care System

 What to Expect on Your Initial Appointment.

 Patients who elect to have their primary care delivered at the Wm.
 Jennings Bryan Dorn VA Medical Center will be assigned a primary care provider.
-This provider is part of the Primary Care Practice Teams (Red, White, or Blue) with other doctors, nurses and/or clerks at the medical center or one of our seven (7) community based outpatient clinics located in Anderson, Florence, Greenville, Orangeburg, Rock Hill, Spartanburg, and Sumter.
+This provider is part of the Primary Care Practice Teams (Red, White, Blue, or Freedom) with other doctors, nurses and/or clerks at the medical center or one of our seven (7) community-based outpatient clinics located in Anderson, Florence, Greenville, Orangeburg, Rock Hill, Spartanburg, and Sumter.
 The first primary care visit will be set up and scheduled within (30) to ninety (90) days after attending the Health Benefits Seminar.

 During the first visit: